2023-2024 AECEO Board of Directors Nominee Profiles

 Sherry Lickers is a Registered Early Childhood Educator and holds certification from the Association of Early Childhood Educators Ontario.
 Sherry has worked in the Early Childhood Field for 40 years and has held many positions as Room Teacher, Coordinator of Family Resource and Supervisor.
 Sherry was an instructor for the Early Childhood Education program for Niagara College and the placement coordinator for the ECE students at Six Nations Polytechnic for 6 years.
 She is currently working for Fire Fly as Indigenous Professional Learning Opportunities Coordinator.
 She is also an active participant with the (PEACE) network Progressive Early years Aboriginal Centres of Excellence in South Western Region.
 Sherry received the Conestoga College Alumni Distinction Award in 2015, and was also nominated by Conestoga College for the Outstanding College Graduates Premiers Award for Community in 2018.
 Sherry is single mom of 3 adult sons and a grandmother who enjoys skating and baseball, and has volunteered in many aspects of those sports as club president of the Six Nations Skating Club and judge for Skate Ontario.
 Sherry enjoys sewing and beading in her spare time.
 Sherry believes that major issues for the AECEO are the professional recognition that RECEs receive from the government and equal pay that RECE and early years workers receive across the province.

-Nidhi Menon has an M.S. in Early Childhood Education from Iowa State University, Ames, Iowa and an M.Sc. in Human Development and Family Studies from the University of Madras, India.
-She is currently a Ph.D.
-Candidate in Social Justice Education at the Ontario Institute for Studies in Education (OISE) of the University of Toronto.
+Dr. Nidhi Menon is an Assistant Professor in Early Childhood Education at the University of New Brunswick.
+She is also a contract faculty in the school of Early Childhood Studies at Toronto Metropolitan University.
+Nidhi received her doctoral degree in Social Justice Education from the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+Her academic journey in Early Childhood Education started in India where she received her M.Sc. in Human Development and Family Studies from the University of Madras, and subsequently went on to complete a Masters degree in Early Childhood Education from Iowa State University, Ames, Iowa in the United States.
 Nidhi has worked in a variety of early childhood education and childcare settings in India, the United States and Canada.
-She is currently working as contract faculty in the school of Early Childhood Studies at Toronto Metropolitan University.
 As an immigrant and woman of colour, Nidhi is passionate about working with young children, families and educators who identify as marginalized.
 Her research interests have a social justice focus which she brings into her teaching, and community outreach activities.
-In her doctoral research Nidhi uses marginalized feminist perspectives to understand the lived resettlement experiences of young refugee children and families.
+In her research, she uses marginalized feminist perspectives to understand the lived resettlement experiences of young refugee children and families.
 She also leads a community of practice with Early Childhood Educators working with newcomer families and children to support and practice advocacy in the early childhood sector.
 She believes in the power of advocacy to bring about systemic change for and with Early Childhood Educators to receive the compensation they deserve for their professional work.